Sunday, 15 August 2021

 Wednesday, 11 August 2021

-The CSIAP Provides AIs in Trincomalee with Rs: One Million of 10 Soil Testing Kits
+CSIAP Provides AIs in Trincomalee with Rs: One Million Worth of Soil Testing Kits

-Mr. M. Parameswaran, Deputy Director of Agriculture (Extension), Trincomalee District, received soil testing kits from Dr. M. Ariyadasa, Deputy Project Director, CSIAP, Eastern Province last week.
-The CSIAP delivered another 21 soil testing kits among AIs in Ampara and Batticaloa recently.
-The total value of the entire 31 soil testing kits given in the Eastern Province was Rs: 3.1 million.
-The staff of the Deputy Project Director’s office, CSIAP in Eastern Province attended this programme.
+The soil testing kits were handed over to Mr. M. Parameswaran, Deputy Director of Agriculture (Extension), Trincomalee District, by Dr. M. Ariyadasa, Deputy Project Director, CSIAP, Eastern Province last week.
+In addition to Trincomalee, the CSIAP has distributed 21 soil testing kits to AIs in Ampara and Batticaloa, bringing the total number of kits delivered in the Eastern Province to 31, valued at Rs.
+3.1 million.
+The programme was attended by staff of the Deputy Project Director’s office, CSIAP, Eastern Province.

 Thursday, 5 August 2021